stanbar/stanbar/README.md

 Professionally, my research interests are in the area of blockchains, cryptocurrencies, cryptography, distributed systems, and zero-knowledge proofs.

-As a hobby, my research interests are in the area of mathematical psychology, metacognition, reasoning, decision making, and philosophy.
+As a hobby, my research interests are in the area of mathematical and cognitive psychology, and philosophy.

 My lifelong side project is a personal decision algorithm for optimizing flow experience using self-surveying and machine learning.